AlexHelsing/Seeed-Sentinel-Security-System/README.md

 ## Key functionalities

 - Activate or deactivate alarm through an android app
-- Deactivate alarm using WIO terminal sensors by entering a joystick pattern
+- Deactivate alarm using WIO terminal sensors by entering a numerical password with the built in joystick
-- Change the joystick pattern password in android app
+- Change the password in android app
-- Change notification settings in android app
-- Stores password safely in a database
+- Stores user information and password safely in a database

 ## Diagrams and documents